-So what is a good data management tool and how do you use it?
-A good data management platform saves you time by:
+So, what does a good data management tool look like and how do you use it?
+A high-quality data management platform saves you time by:

-- Having a simple user interface requiring virtually no training
+- Having a simple user interface that requires minimal training

-Essentially, it eliminates the complications of using digital records by automatically organizing everything your team does.
+Essentially, it simplifies the process of using digital records by automatically organizing your team’s activities.

 How are data management tools different to other types of construction software?

 Most construction software creates data, and then organizes it within its own system.
 These are called point solutions.

 They typically excel at solving one problem, for instance photo documentation, daily reporting, or time tracking.

 The problem with point solutions is that they’re expensive and difficult to integrate with other software systems, creating information silos.

 Data management tools, on the other hand, can integrate with all your software and devices, providing a streamlined overview of your projects.
 By bringing all your data into a single, centralized location, these tools can help eliminate the problem of wasted time caused by the lack of coordination between point solutions.